Embeddings are underrated#

 }

-authors is the name of a page. embedding is the embedding for that page.
+is the name of a page. embedding

-The mechanics of comparing embeddings involves a lot of linear algebra.
+Comparing embeddings involves a lot of linear algebra.
 I learned the basics from Linear Algebra for Machine Learning and Data Science.
 The big math and ML libraries like NumPy and scikit-learn can do the heavy lifting for you (i.e. very little math code on your end).

 Applications#

 I could tell you exactly how I think we might advance the state of the art in technical writing with embeddings, but where’s the fun in that?
-Let’s cover a basic example to put the intuition-building ideas into practice and then wrap up this post.
+You now know why they’re such an interesting and useful new tool in the technical writer toolbox… go connect the rest of the dots yourself!

-Let a thousands embeddings bloom?#
+Let a thousand embeddings bloom?#

 Parting words#